Skip to content

 PUBLISHED

-Zohra Ahmed (@zohraraheem) is Assistant Professor of Law at the University of Georgia School of Law.
+Zohra Ahmed (@zohraraheem) is Associate Professor at Boston University School of Law.

 Over the course of the global war on terror (GWOT), authors and activists have issued countless assessments of why the forever wars endure.
 Perhaps unsurprisingly, a great deal of legal scholarship has assumed that the cause is legal, and therefore that legal interventions, irrespective of the political power they mobilize, shape executive action.
 Missing from these accounts, however, is an analysis of the international political economy’s relationship to US militarism, including how it has thwarted the aspirations for self-determination of those who inhabit the countries the United States bombs.
 For scholarship to hold open the possibility of freedom from imperial domination, I suggest that it must interrogate the material conditions that enable the GWOT’s militarized (in)security.